 As the name suggests, Serif Font Identification Guide helps you in identifying Serif fonts.
 You have to describe the features of your serif font like shape of serifs, crossbar, etc. by selecting an option from those provided on the site that you think best defines your font.
 The tool will return the fonts that fit the visual appearance you described.

 WhatFont Tool can help you identify fonts while browsing a website.
 You need to add the bookmarklet to your browser, activate it and hover over text on a web page to get the font details.
-Chrome and Safari extensions are also available.
+Chrome and Safari browser extensions are also available.
+This browser extension also detects services used for serving the font with support for Adobe Typekit and Google Font API.

 I am sure these tools will help you in identifying the fonts you come across while browsing websites or using apps and find them appealing.
-Please share this post with others if you found it useful.
+You can also check out these free font sites if you are looking for free for commercial-use fonts for your work.
+In case you want to make your own custom font for your app or website logo, you can these font creations tools as well.
+Please do share this post with others if you found it useful!